 Can I submit exam scores that are more than five years old?

-Exam scores are only valid for five years.
-We cannot accept old scores.
-In cases where an applicant already holds a masters degree from a highly regarded university, we will may older scores.
-All applicants, regardless of prior academic degrees, are required to submit scores from either the GRE, GMAT, or LSAT.
+Exam scores are only valid for five years and we cannot accept old scores.
+In cases where an applicant already holds a masters degree from a highly regarded university, we may accept older scores.
+All applicants, regardless of prior academic degree, are required to submit scores from either the GRE, GMAT, or LSAT.

 Can I apply if my work experience is not in real estate?

 Students in the MRED program come from a variety of professional backgrounds either directly in real estate or a related field such as architecture, construction, commercial real estate finance, law, city planning, and commercial real estate brokerage.
 The program builds on the knowledge that students bring with them and classroom discussions are enlivened by diverse perspectives.
 On rare occasions, students who have professional experience outside of real estate are admitted into the program.
 In these instances, the applicant presented solid academic credentials and a persuasive written statement that clearly articulated their candidacy.

 Can I apply if I have less than two years full-time work experience?

 The MRED is an advanced degree and is suited for individuals who already possess a solid professional foundation.
 Students are best able to benefit from the program if they already have a first-hand working knowledge of the industry.